Serafina Coffee Roasters

-Fine coffees are like fine wines…they first need to be harvested with care, prepared with only the finest artisan methods, and when ready, and only when ready, they can be enjoyed the exact way they are meant to be.
+Fine coffees are like fine wines...they first need to be harvested with care, prepared with only the finest artisan methods, and when ready, and only when ready, they can be enjoyed the exact way they are meant to be.
 We only use fair trade farms, we care about where we purchase our green beans, and once we purchase them we make sure to roast our beans to the perfect degree.
-This offers our guests the true taste of the varietal, you see…we do not want you to taste the roast, we want you to taste the actual bean.
-That is why we roast just past the “second crack” or popping.
+This offers our guests the true taste of the varietal, you see...we do not want you to taste the roast, we want you to taste the actual bean.
+That is why we roast just into the "second crack" or popping.
 We believe any further and the bean gets lost in the fire, it loses its composition and character.
-A small amount of oil is what we strive for, giving our espresso the perfect body and crema.
+This, we believe gives our espresso the perfect body and crema.

-Serafina Coffee prides itself on having the very best products; fair trade, locally roasted small batch, Arabica beans, all hand blended for a sublime coffee experience
+Serafina Coffee prides itself on having the very best products; fair trade, locally roasted small batch, Arabica beans, all hand blended for a sublime coffee experience.
+We have relationships with farmers located in Mexico, Uganda, & Nepal and are always looking for new outlets.
+We believe having direct farm relationships serves both of us better so we are not paying a middleman and we know our money goes directly to the farm.

 Fair Trade is a sustainability-inspired market movement aimed at improving the financial health and profitability of small producers and farm owners, most of whom are based in developing nations, and whose products are bought and sold on a relatively volatile global market.